baxpr/dwipre-NDWR/README.md

 ## Pipeline

-1. For the DWI run ("DIFF_137_AP"):
+1. For the DWI series ("DIFF_137_AP"):

     a.
-A mean b=0 image is computed from all available b=0 volumes.
+A mean b=0 image is computed from all available b=0 volumes, after coregistering them.

     b.
-BET is used to find a brain mask for the run.
+BET is used to find a brain mask for the series.

 4. EDDY is run on the series, using the mask from the previous step.

 ## Inputs

     --dwi_niigz <dwi.nii.gz>          DWI image set
     --dwi_bvals <dwi.bvals>
     --dwi_bvecs <dwi.bvecs>